peterc/infer.py/README.md

 # inferMLX - A quick way to do LLM inference on macOS with MLX
 *(and `infer.py` - an annotated single file LLM inference tool)*

-inferMLX is a package for easily doing LLM inference of Llama-based models on macOS, thanks to Apple's MLX project.
+inferMLX is a package for easily doing LLM inference of Llama-based models on macOS, thanks to Apple's MLX project. **The main feature is being able to manipulate the inference process** for either educational or entertainment reasons.

 ```
 pip install infermlx